-Amanda Mays Bledsoe is in her third term as city councilmember for the Lexington-Fayette Urban County Government, representing the 10th district.
+Amanda Mays Bledsoe is in her third term as the city councilmember representing Lexington's 10th district.

 As a councilmember, Amanda is focused on four initiatives: increasing accessibility and communication in the district, creating a more citizen-friendly government, increasing efficiencies in services and improving strong fiscal health, and providing innovative ways for the community to grow and prosper.

-Amanda serves on a variety of additional boards including the Salvation Army of the Bluegrass and Her Knight Dance.
+Amanda serves on a variety of additional boards including the Salvation Army of the Bluegrass, Natalie's Sisters, and Her Knight Dance.
 She and her husband, Todd, are raising two children, Mays and Annabeth.

 District 10 Map

 The 10th district includes most the 40503, 40514, 40513, and 40504.
 The 10th district includes the following active neighborhood associations: Beaumont, Firebrook, Deerfield, Dogwood Trace, Southland Park (includes former Twin Oaks), Harrods Hill, Harrodsview, Hill N Dale, Lexington Oaks, Mitchell Avenue, Palomar Hills Community, Palomar Townhomes, Plantation, Rosemill, Southland Association, Cave Hill, and Clement Heights.
 If you would like to be connected to your neighborhood association, or would like to start a neighborhood association, please feel free to reach out to Councilmemeber Bledsoe’s Office.

 The 10th district has six public parks: Dogwood Trace Park, Harrods Hill Park, Cardinal Run North Park, Hill N Dale Park, Beaumont Park, and Southland Park.
 Schools in the district include Dunbar High School, Beaumont Middle School, Rosa Parks Elementary School, and Clays Mill Elementary School.